Why Nio Shares Are Falling | Benzinga

 Why Nio Shares Are Falling

-Shares of several Chinese stocks, including Nio Inc – ADR (NYSE:NIO), are trading lower amid omicron variant concerns, weakness in Weibo following a regulatory fine and a rise in the US producer price index, which has added inflation concerns.
+Shares of several automotive companies, including Nio Inc – ADR (NYSE:NIO), are trading lower amid continued COVID-19 omicron variant concerns.
+Investors could be fearing uncertainty as the sector is currently facing supply chain issues stemming from previous COVID-19 restrictions.

-Nio is trading lower by 6% over the past five sessions and 21% over the past month amid ongoing COVID-19 omricon variant concerns and overall market uncertainty.
+Shares of several Chinese stocks, including Nio, were also trading lower last week as investors weigh Chinese economic data along with continued omicron variant concerns.

 Nio operates in China's premium electric vehicle market.
 The company designs and jointly manufactures, and sells smart and connected premium electric vehicles, driving innovations in next-generation technologies in connectivity, autonomous driving and artificial intelligence.